 The most important of my top secrets to win people over has got to be this one!!
 Your final words can leave a lasting impression on a person, so use them right.

 Make your last communication a nice and positive statement.

 Again, this does not require any skill set, however will make all the difference.

-So there you have my 15 social skills that will help you to build new and long lasting relationships.
+So there you have my 15 top secrets to win people over that will help you to build new and long lasting relationships.